metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 - `affinity` (Attributes) If specified, the pod's scheduling constraints (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--spec--affinity))
 - `image_pull_secrets` (Attributes List) If specified, the pod's imagePullSecrets (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--spec--image_pull_secrets))
-- `node_selector` (Map of String) NodeSelector is a selector which must be true for the pod to fit on a node.
-Selector which must match a node's labels for the pod to be scheduled on that node.
-More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+- `node_selector` (Map of String) NodeSelector is a selector which must be true for the pod to fit on a node.Selector which must match a node's labels for the pod to be scheduled on that node.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
 - `priority_class_name` (String) If specified, the pod's priorityClassName.
 - `service_account_name` (String) If specified, the pod's service account
 - `tolerations` (Attributes List) If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--spec--tolerations))